LongWriter-Zero: Mastering Ultra-Long Text Generation via Reinforcement Learning: Reinforcement Learning for Ultra-Long Text Generation

 \paragraph{Result.} As shown by the yellow curve in Figure~\ref{fig:rl_rm}, models trained with Think Prompt (\emph{Base-think}) initially exhibit lower Writing RM scores—close to zero in early RL steps—compared to their Direct-Answer counterparts (\emph{Base-nothink}).
 This early lag is expected, as the model must first learn the structure and utility of producing \texttt{<think>} and \texttt{<answer>} segments driven by the Format RM.
 However, as RL progresses, the \emph{Base-think} model steadily improves and ultimately surpasses the \emph{Base-nothink} baseline, achieving a higher ceiling in Writing RM scores.

 We attribute this improvement to the reflective planning enabled by the \texttt{<think>} phase, which helps the model organize thoughts, segment content meaningfully, and allocate information across the output more effectively.
+Indeed, the model learns to expand this planning phase over time, with the 'think' token length steadily increasing throughout RL training, a dynamic detailed in Appendix \ref{app:think_length}.
 This is further supported by consistently higher Length RM scores, indicating better control over output length through planning in long CoT.
 Moreover, as illustrated in Figure~\ref{fig:rl_bench}, \emph{Base-think} significantly outperforms \emph{Base-nothink} on the Arena-Write benchmark (1,200 vs. 700).
 Together, these results highlight the value of incorporating an explicit \textit{think step} in RL for long-form writing, improving both the internal structure and overall output performance of ultra-long responses.